junxit/us-congress-bills-112/metadata.md

 - 2011-10-06 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(text: CR S6352)
 - 2011-10-06 — Senate Committee on the Judiciary discharged by Unanimous Consent. (consideration: CR S6352)
 - 2011-10-06 — Senate Committee on the Judiciary discharged by Unanimous Consent.(consideration: CR S6352)
+- 2011-10-07 — Message on Senate action sent to the House.
+- 2011-10-11 — Received in the House.
+- 2011-10-11 — Referred to the House Committee on the Judiciary.